smirfolio/tasks_prompts_chain/README.md

 - Template-based output formatting
 - System prompt support
 - Placeholder replacement between prompts
+- Stop placeholder string, that can be defined, so if the LLM responds with this placeholder, the chain prompt will interrupt, as an LLM error handler
 - Multiple output formats (JSON, Markdown, CSV, Text)
 - Async/await support
 - Support for multiple LLM providers (OpenAI, Anthropic, Cerebras, etc.)